mattloose/NA12878/Genome.md

 * 53 flowcells
 * 132,931,102,331 bases
 * 15,666,888 reads

+The multi fast5 files are 4.5 Tb in size.

 Data were basecalled using:
  * Guppy Version: ONT Guppy basecalling software version 2.3.8+498297c